wyki-io/ACM-Certificate-Sync/README.md

 This project aims to synchronize certificates between a source and a destination.

+**UNMAINTAINED** : This project is no longer maintained, as some AWS limitations just put an end to the goals of it.

 The example use case is :

 - a Kubernetes cluster behind AWS ALB